Myths and Facts

-Bats are not flying mice; they are not even remotely related to rodents.
+Bats are not flying mice.
+Bats are not even remotely related to rodents.
 Bats are such unique animals that scientists have placed them in a group all their own, called ‘Chiroptera’, which means hand-wing.
-Bats are grouped with primates and lemurs in a grand order called Archonta.

 Bats are not blind.
 Most bats can see as well as humans.
 Fruit bats have eyesight that is adapted to low-light, much like cats.
 Fruit bats also see in color.